Our Deaf Mentors

 Cassandra Bell-Jones

-Deaf Mentor for Northern Arizona
+Deaf Mentor of Northern Arizona

 When I first joined Deaf Mentor program in November 2019, this journey has been nothing but an inspiring and exciting journey for me!
 A little about me: I was deaf at the birth but did not identify me as deaf until about 3 months old.
 I’m an ASDB alumni.
 I used to live in dorms in ASDB from age 5 to 15 years old before I became a day student.
 I attended Gallaudet University before I got sick which forced me to return home.
 Before this job, I worked as Teaching Parent for the residential program of K- 12 in ASDB Tucson campus for 6 years.
 I joined Deaf Mentor program because I want to invest my efforts, my passion of ASL to this program and serve the families of deaf children of birth to age 5 with multi goals as such as to arise communication access between the families, their deaf family member and language acquisition for the children, provide the support in family dynamics and etc. I enjoyed seeing kids get excited to be able to communicate with their beloved parents!
 My desire is to see this program expand and its team and continue serving the families of deaf or H/H children in Arizona. .